Photo by Innerbody Research

 From this information, a few things become clear:

 With that last point in mind, perhaps it becomes a bit more obvious why we chose Transparent Labs as our pick for cost.
-If you don’t have any concerns about using a powdered supplement or spending a bit more upfront, though, then Nootropics Depot Shoden powder is also a great choice for saving some money over time.
+But if you don’t have any concerns about using a powdered supplement, then Nootropics Depot Shoden powder is also a great cost-saving choice.

-Powders are the least convenient — you have to have a kitchen scale or special scoop to measure exactly the right dose and then mix it into water.
-Pills are better, though you’ll need a beverage at hand to wash them down; luckily, most ashwagandha supplements use very small capsules, so people who have a hard time swallowing large pills needn’t worry.
+For some, powders are the least convenient; you have to have a kitchen scale or special scoop to measure exactly the right dose and then either mix it into water or add it to an empty capsule.
+Pills — the most popular option — are often considered more convenient than powders, though you’ll need a beverage at hand to wash them down.
+Luckily, most ashwagandha supplements use capsules on the smaller side, so they shouldn’t pose a significant barrier to people who have a hard time swallowing large pills (e.g., most fish oil pills or some multivitamins).

 Photo by Innerbody Research

-Ashwagandha comes from the plant Withania somnifera, sometimes referred to as Indian ginseng or winter cherry.
-It has roots in Ayurvedic medicine, dating back to at least 6,000 BCE, in which it was used to reduce inflammation, increase energy, and treat ailments like arthritis, anxiety, and respiratory difficulties.23 24 31
+Ashwagandha (Withania somnifera), also known as Indian ginseng or winter cherry, is an herb with roots in Ayurvedic medicine (dating back to at least 6,000 BCE), where it’s often used to address health issues such as inflammation, low energy, arthritis, anxiety, and respiratory problems.23 24 31

 Studies have started looking deeper into ashwagandha’s potential cognitive benefits.
 According to a review of five clinical studies, adults with mild cognitive impairments associated with age, bipolar disorder, and psychotic disorders seem to improve in their cognitive performance, executive functioning, attention, and reaction time while taking ashwagandha.8 Other studies have promoted it as a potential new drug candidate since it seems to support and protect against several brain disorders, but we don’t yet know quite how it works on that front.9